 No other industrialized country has similar healthcare costs, nor excludes significant populations of their citizens from coverage.
 According to the most recent report from the Organization for Economic Cooperation and Development (OECD), the United States spends 17.6 % of its GDP for healthcare, more than two-and-a-half times what most developed nations in the world spend.
 Simultaneously, more than 18.2% of its citizens under age 65 lack healthcare insurance and are dependent upon charity, Medicaid, and state programs for basic medical care.
 Despite its obvious failings, healthcare reform is one of the more contentious, controversial subjects in American politics.
 It was a key issue in the 2012 presidential election, and is likely to remain in dispute for decades to come.

-Medicare is the poster child of the ills created by America’s underlying dysfunctional healthcare system, reflecting the country’s unsuccessful attempts to meld a combination of diverse, often competitive suppliers of medical services, products, and practices into a coherent, effective system of care.
+Spending as a percentage of GDPMedicare is the poster child of the ills created by America’s underlying dysfunctional healthcare system, reflecting the country’s unsuccessful attempts to meld a combination of diverse, often competitive suppliers of medical services, products, and practices into a coherent, effective system of care.
 The task is geometrically complicated by the divergent interests of the medical care recipients and multiple payers with conflicting interests.
 Since inception, Medicare costs have always exceeded projections, rapidly becoming the fastest growing segment of the federal budget and significantly exceeding the payroll taxes established to fund the program.
 Efforts to significantly control Medicare costs have been historically unsuccessful and, lacking fundamental change in the healthcare system generally, are likely to remain so.

 A number of “fixes” have been proposed by members of each political party: